Welcome Back!

 Spreading awareness and educating people around you is an important role you can play.
 You can do this by sharing information on your social media or starting a conversation with colleagues, friends or family.

+Another way you can get involved is by donating money to charities helping girls and young women in developing countries.
 You might also like to get a group together at work to contribute, as part of a workplace giving or corporate social responsibility program.

 An equal future: supporting the rights of girls everywhere